moememes/moememes.github.io/_posts/2017-12-17-the-dollar-bubble-has-popped.md

 summary:    The Dollar (USD) has been declining in value quickly over the last couple of months.
 Is it still worth buying?
 No.
 categories: anime bitcoin cryptocurrency trading politics
 ---
-## The dollar has lost almost four times its value in the last couple of months.

 On October 17, the price of a dollar was 0.000258 BTC.